 |East Coker||North Perrott|

 Change of Address/Name

 If you change your address and/or name but stay within the practice area, please ask at reception for a change of address form.
 You may be asked to provide proof of the change, e.g. utility bill for change of address, marriage certificate for a change of name.
-If you move outside of the practcie area you will be expected to register at another, more local, practice.
+If you move outside of the practice area you will usually be expected to register at another, more local, practice.

 Guide to GP Services

 The Royal College of General Practitioners has produced a useful guide for patients about the services on offer at GP Surgeries and how to access them.
 You can download the guide below.